-Grand Challenges Canada, the U.S. Agency for International Development (USAID), the Government of Norway, the Bill & Melinda Gates Foundation, and the UK’s Department for International Development (DFID) and the Korea International Cooperation Agency (KOICA) have joined together to support Saving Lives at Birth: A Grand Challenge for Development.
+Grand Challenges Canada, the U.S. Agency for International Development (USAID), the Norwegian Agency for Development Cooperation (Norad), the Bill & Melinda Gates Foundation, the UK’s Foreign, Commonwealth and Development Office (FCDO) and the Korea International Cooperation Agency (KOICA) have joined together to support Saving Lives at Birth: A Grand Challenge for Development.
 Together, we call for groundbreaking prevention and treatment approaches for pregnant women and newborns in poor, hard-to-reach communities around the time of childbirth.

-More than 40% of maternal and newborn deaths and stillbirths occur on the day of birth.
-Although gains have been made in child survival, newborn mortality rates have proven persistent, now accounting for 44% of all under-five child deaths.
-Almost all of the annual 303,000 maternal deaths, 2.7 million newborn deaths and 2.6 million stillbirths occur in low- and middle-income countries, where access to quality care is the most limited.
-To reach the Sustainable Development Goals, a joint focus on maternal and newborn health will be crucial to achieving the Sustainable Development Goals.
+Currently, more than 40 percent of maternal and newborn deaths and stillbirths occur on the day of birth, and newborn mortality rates account for 44 percent of all under-five child deaths.
+Further, virtually all of the 303,000 maternal deaths, 2.7 million newborn deaths, and 2.6 million stillbirths that occur each year happen in low- and middle-income countries.
+Given this staggering challenge, a strong and focused effort to enhance maternal and newborn health will be crucial to achieving the Sustainable Development Goals.

-Saving Lives at Birth program seeks to overcome these challenges by supporting the development and transition-to-scale of groundbreaking innovations in low and middle-income countries that accelerate substantial and sustainable progress against maternal and newborn deaths and in the prevention of stillbirths.
-Saving Lives at Birth seeks innovative solutions that are affordable, accessible, sustainable and of high quality across three focus areas: science and technology, service delivery and demand creation.
+The Saving Lives at Birth program seeks to overcome these challenges by supporting the development and transition-to-scale of groundbreaking innovations in low and middle-income countries that accelerate substantial and sustainable progress against maternal and newborn deaths and in the prevention of stillbirths.
+Saving Lives at Birth seeks innovative solutions that are affordable, accessible, sustainable and of high quality across three focus areas: science and technology, service delivery, and demand creation.